ddupas/ddupas.github.io/_posts/2023-01-17-Plate of Shrimp.md

 ---
 # Linux on the Desktop

 Firstly, it matters because of culture.
-I am more productive in Linux because of how I feel while I am working.
-I have an inexpensive laptop that runs Linux well, maybe not everything, but enough that its comfortable.
-Every time I make a blog about Linux stuff, 6 months later I look back on it and wonder why I made things so complicated.
+I am more productive in Linux because of how I feel at work.
+I have an inexpensive laptop that runs Linux well, maybe not everything, but enough that it's comfortable.

+Before I replaced the touchpad button board on this laptop, Windows would not boot off the hard drive or iso key.{: .notice--info}

 I just want to create.

 That being said, I have used a thousand configurations, and when I am tired, I will try anything because its fun.
 That is Linux culture I have, the culture of experimenting.
 The balance between always trying new things and using the tools to create can be tricky 🥸.